 Thus going into this series made me twitch.
 It might be okay.
 We had just finished the last two seasons of “Longmire.”
 I love the original books by Craig Johnson, a writer from Wyoming.
 The series is smart and intelligent.
 The series has wandered far from the books in terms of script, but the characters are more like the characters in the book.
 A bit more “roughed up” to make them more violent (of course) and more energetic.
 In the books, there’s a lot of sitting around with witty dialogue.
 The series is more shoot’em up and tense.
 I like the show anyway.
 You get to see nuanced characters who learn something from previous episodes and don’t always do the same thing every show.
 Sometimes, top-quality scriptwriting.

 “Yellowstone,” or as we have come to call it “Fucking Yellowstone,” is like Longmire on steroids, meth, and cocaine.
 “Yellowstone” may be the show which uses the “fuck” most often.
-Garry looked up the reviews and there were a handful of people who objected to the obscene language, often because it is gratuitous and seems to be used to replace commas.
-We start counting “fucks” as soon as opening credits are finished and are disappointed if they don’t hit a full dozen three or four minutes into the show, we are disappointed.
+Garry looked up the reviews.
+There were a handful of people who objected to the obscene language, often because it is gratuitous where fuck is used to replace commas.
+We start counting “fucks” as soon as opening credits are finished and are disappointed if they don’t hit a full dozen three or four minutes into the show.
 Sometimes the fucking use of fuck in every paragraph is like a magic act.
 Where can I fit the word fuck?
 Oh, how about here?

 It’s a violent show which fortunately does not show actual blood and gore.
 It was shot in Montana, possibly on Costner’s land.
 I’d have to check this out because I could be wrong.
 It’s about a particularly brutal rancher and his equally violent, dysfunctional family.
 They are trying to hold on to their enormous ranch and cattle and horses in the face of mobsters and corporate degenerates (who also say fuck every third word).
 All these “city folk” want to destroy the land by building casinos, hotels, and power plants while drilling for oil or are they already drilling?
 The opening credits suggest it, but so far, I haven’t seen the oil rigs.
 They did dig up a dinosaur, though.
 That was cool.
 I know a lot about the dinosaurs up in Montana and Wyoming.
 I think Wyoming gets the big prize for the best ever set of Tyrannosaurus bones.
 You’d have to research this, but that was the last I heard.